RaoulLuque/MaHeuGroupProject/README.md

 ## Problem description

-The project is about solving a distribution problem for a carmanufacturer.
+The project is revolves around solving a distribution problem for a car manufacturer.
-A scenario of a logistic network is given with vehicles which need to be transported from a factory to several dealerships via a set of trucks.
+A scenario of a logistic network is given with vehicles which need to be transported from plants to several dealerships via a set of transports.
 The goal is to find a solution which minimizes the total transportation costs, while respecting the constraints of the problem.

 ## Encoding of solutions